 It is possible to explore big parts of Paris in 2 days.
 Especially if you have limited holidays per year or when it is your first time you can tick off quite some highlights like the Eiffel Tower or the Sacre Coeur.
 But visiting museums like the famous Louvre Museum will not be possible.
 It does mean that you will need to wake up early.
 Besides that, you also need to consider if you want to travel around quickly with the metro or if you can walk a lot in one day.
 It is no secret that walking is way nicer than going underground.
 Which is actually also a unique story in Paris with the mysterious catacombs!
 Good for another story alright 😉 Or look for yourself if you are getting curious and want to include it in this Paris weekend trip.

-If you wish to take it a bit slower, we recommend you to visit for a long weekend in Paris for at least 3-5 days.
+If you wish to take it a bit slower, we recommend you visit for a long weekend in Paris for at least 3-5 days.
 Let’s face it, Paris is a massive city itself and you might then even be able to do overnight trips from Paris or a day trip to for example Versailles.
 Overall, 2 days is also enough if Paris is part of a bigger Europe trip or road trip in France.
 Why?
-Because there is so much beauty to see around this big city as well!
+Because there is so much beauty around this big city as well!

 Do you want to combine Paris with a fantastic road trip in the South of France?
 Check out France to Italy, an epic South European roadtrip